tomger/grid-8px/README.md

 # grid-8px

-Shows a grid in your browser like the one I use in Sketch.
+Shows an 8px document grid in your browser like the one I use in Sketch.
 Toggle with Ctrl+g or hold down Alt/Option key.

 Load the script through [Rawgit](http://rawgit.com/) using
   - https://cdn.rawgit.com/tomger/grid-8px/master/grid-8px.js (auto updates)